-The school has excellent levels of behaviour, a feature remarked on every year by parents and by visitors.
-Particularly noteworthy is the rapid and clear discipline whereby all students are very sure of the behaviour boundaries.
-This includes a most robust follow up to bullying on the occasions where this takes place.
-The result of this is that students of all ages move confidently and safely around the site with appropriately high self-esteem.
-You will find that the students have a most impressive attitude, great involvement in their school community and general vibrancy.
-The school has high expectations that students have excellent manners, and that staff are fully aware of their place as role models for the students.
+The school has high expectations for student behaviour, a feature remarked on every year by parents and by visitors.
+Particularly noteworthy is the rapid and clear discipline whereby all students know the behaviour boundaries.
+This includes addressing all bullying incidents on the occasions where this takes place.
+The result is that students of all ages move confidently and safely around the site.
+Students display impressive attitudes to learning and are positively involved in their school community.
+Staff are fully aware of their place as role models for the students.